spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 2. From the **Tenant Settings**, go to the **Private Cloud Gateways** tab to list all PCGs.

-3. Click the 'Kebab` menu towards the PCG to be migrated to see the drop-down option of **Migrate**.
+3. Click the 'Kebab' menu (three-dot elipsis) towards the PCG to be migrated to see the drop-down option of **Migrate**.

 4. Click the **Migrate** option to open the wizard to select your destination PCG.